Favourited 506 times

 - clearing and maintaining trails in the surrounding mountains

-- building a small scale dairy and meat processing facility for our own use
+- completing a small scale dairy and meat processing facility for our own use

 DIY and building projects